dvisockas/referential/README.md

 ```

-You can do this for arguments with more than one argument too.
-If a method accepts two arguments, and you pass only one, you'll get a curried proc back!:
+Methods with several arguments, if turned into procs, can be called directly by passing the required number of arguments.
+If called with fewer arguments than required, a curried proc is returned instead!:
 ```ruby
 class Operations
   extend Referential